Water for Injection – A Critical Utility

 (6) PES3000MSS MECO Vapor Compression Distillation units producing up to 3,000 GPH of WFI each

-WFI Sampling Process
+WFI Testing & Sampling Process

 Routine sampling of TOC, conductivity, bacteria, and endotoxin levels is performed through sample valves located throughout the water system.
 Highly trained technicians collect samples and provide testing to avoid false-positive results due to contamination during the collection by improper techniques, poor hygienic habits, or inadequate sterilization methods.
 The samples are then tested in a microbiology laboratory to the various Pharmacopeia requirements where lab personnel provide testing in a way to avoid false-positive results due to contamination during the collection by improper techniques or poor hygienic habits.